Ham Radio Emergency Power

 BEWARE OF CARBON MONOXIDE FUMES!

-NEVER RUN A GENERATOR INSIDE ANY INCLOSURE WHERE HUMANS OR PETS CAN BE EXPOSED TO IT.
+NEVER RUN A GENERATOR INSIDE ANY ENCLOSURE WHERE HUMANS OR PETS CAN BE EXPOSED TO IT.
 ALWAYS RUN IT OUTSIDE OR A WELL VENTILATED AREA!

 BE CAREFUL USING ANY FUEL DUE TO THE FIRE AND EXPLOSION HAZARD AND BE CAREFUL WITH ELECTRICITY!